Joining Mensa has never been easier!

 What about kids?
 Can they join?

 We have members who range in age from 3 to 105.
-Certainly, kids can qualify and join.
-Gifted youth between 14 and 18 can take one of our supervised, standardized tests, and those under 14 can submit evidence of prior testing.
+Certainly — kids can absolutely qualify and join.
+Gifted youth between 14 and 18 can take one of our supervised, standardized tests, and those under 14 can submit evidence of past testing.
 Learn more about what Mensa offers kids.

 Congratulations!
 Your life as a Mensa member can start right now, and it takes just a few minutes to join online!
-Have a credit card handy as well as your acceptance letter, bill or email so that you can reference your member number.
-Within 10 business days you'll get your membership card and new member packet in the mail.
-Alternatively, you can talk to a Member Services Representative at 817/607-0060 ext.
-199 during regular business hours, central time, Monday through Friday.
+Have a credit card handy as well as your acceptance letter, bill, or email so that you can reference your member number.
+Within 10 business days, you’ll get your membership card and new member packet in the mail.
+A Member Services Representative would be happy to help you join by phone, too.
+Give us a call at (817) 607-0060 ext.
+199 during regular business hours, Central time, Monday through Friday.

-You think you were a member before.
-Do you have to test again?
+I think I was a member before.
+Do I have to test again?

-There's the camaraderie of being among a group of diverse people who share your love of knowledge.
-Some like the social aspect of the organization, which includes everything from local game nights to the Annual Gathering.
-Others enjoy intellectual events such as speaker meetings, Colloquiums or CultureQuest®.
+There’s the camaraderie of being among a group of diverse people who share your love of knowledge.
+Some like the social aspect of the organization, which includes everything from local game nights to big national events like our Annual Gathering.
+Others enjoy intellectual events, such as speaker meetings, Colloquiums, and CultureQuest®.

-We have more than 150 Special Interest Groups that allow members to pursue their interests — from astronomy to quilting — with other Mensans.
-Our Local Groups host speaker nights, have lunch outings and play games at local and regional game nights.
+We have more than 150 Special Interest Groups that allow members to pursue their interests — from ancient baking techniques to quilting — with other Mensans.
+Our Local Groups host speaker nights, have lunch outings, and play games at local and regional game nights.

-Then, there's the online component to your membership.
-In addition to our online Community, there are hundreds of Mensa communities online run by member volunteers around the world, including those on Facebook, LinkedIn®, MySpace® and CompuServe®.
+Then, there’s the online component to your membership.
+In addition to our online communities, there are hundreds of Mensa communities online run by member volunteers around the world, including those on Facebook, LinkedIn, and Yahoo!.